Frequently Asked Questions

 Because Cairn terriers are still bred to reflect their original purpose as hardy working dogs, they require less grooming than most other breeds.
 Routine grooming for a Cairn, however, should include regular brushing, toenail clipping or filing, teeth brushing and occasional baths.
 In addition, the outer coat should be stripped off periodically to remove dead hair and permit new hair growth.
 Cairns have a double coat, consisting of a harsh outer coat and a softer undercoat.
 The key to a successful grooming session is to keep its duration short.

-Stripping (namely, plucking the dog's dead hairs) is not painful for the Cairn and can be done by hand, with the help of latex fingers worn on the thumb and forefinger to improve grip, with stripping knives, or with a grooming tool such as the Mars Coat King (16 blade) or the Mat Coat King (20 blade).
-The Mat Coat King and the Mars Coat King make the job of stripping a pet Cairn's jacket easy and fast for both owner and Cairn.
-The Mars Coat King costs $35 and has a replaceable blade, a wooden handle and is made in Germany, whereas the Mat Coat King costs $25 and has a non-replaceable blade, a resin handle and is made in the USA.
+Stripping (namely, plucking the dog's dead hairs) is not painful for the Cairn and can be done by hand, with the help of latex fingers worn on the thumb and forefinger to improve grip, with stripping knives, or with a grooming tool such as the Mars Coat King (16 blade) or the GoGo Coat Rakes (27 and 44 blades).
+The Mars Coat King and the GoGo Coat Rakes make the job of stripping a pet Cairn's jacket easy and fast for both owner and Cairn.
+The Mars Coat King costs $45 and has a replaceable blade, a wooden handle and is made in Germany, whereas the GoGo Coat Rakes costs $25 and have a non-replaceable blade, and a resin handle.
 They are used similarly to a rake or brush and pull the dead hair without the Cairn minding.
 For grooming sensitive areas such as the underbody, legs, throat and head, thinning scissors (i.e. single blade, 46 tooth) work well and are safer to use on your Cairn than regular scissors.
-To purchase your grooming tools, please visit our Curiosity Shoppe.
+We will be selling these grooming tools when our website is updated.

 Because of their double coat, Cairns do not need to be bathed as frequently as most other breeds.
 In fact, their skin and coat tend to do better with infrequent bathing provided the coat is brushed frequently (i.e. 2 to 3 times per week).
 Brushing the coat stimulates the oil glands resulting in a shinier and sleeker coat.